Home » Business Email Etiquette Articles » Business Email — First Contact; First Impression

 • Will they enhance or hinder my customer service reputation?

-Other consultants that I’ve discussed this with also relay the same frustration.
-Potential clients that do not communicate formally and in detail raise red flags.
+Other consultants with whom I’ve discussed this also express the same frustration.
+We all have experienced potential clients who do not communicate formally and in detail, raising red flags.

 They don’t realize that although they are interested in hiring the consultant, the consultant is also deciding whether to work with them.
-Will this be a profitable client or a resource drain?
+Will this be a profitable client or a drain on resources?

 Communication Skills Matter

-If you want to be considered, your email communication skills must always be on full display.
-Especially considering most jobs now require email skills.
+If you want to be considered, your email communication skills must always be on full display, especially considering that most jobs now require email skills.

-Imagine how you will stand heads and shoulders above others, making the very same inquiries.
+Imagine how you will stand out, making the very same inquiries.
 When you communicate as a professional, other professionals want to work with you.

 Email is Your Calling Card